Team-Based Learning (TBL)

 2. Readiness assurance exercises (independent and group)

-3. Application activities which address a significant problem, ask groups to make a specific choice, groups all work on the same problem, and work on their decisions simultaneously
+3. Application activities that address a significant problem, ask groups to make a specific choice, groups all work on the same problem, and work on their decisions simultaneously

 Use the Google Plug-in below to find articles about educators who have implemented TBL in your discipline.